yelouafi/adtstream/README.md

 Using the ES6 module syntax

     import { Stream } from "adtstream";

+In Node, you can create a stream from redeable Node stream

+    Stream.fromReadable( fs.createReadStream('test.txt') ).log('file')

+You can also create a Stream from a Node EventEmitter

+    var server = http.createServer();
+    Stream.fromEmitter(server, 'request')

+Using the generic `Stream.bind()` method you can implement your own stream

+    Stream.bind(subscribe, unsubscribe, untilP)

+The subscribes to an event source using the 1st argument, and yields results from the event until the ending promise (the 3rd argument) completes then unsubscribes using the 2nd argument

+For example here is how Streams are built from DOM events

+    Stream.fromDomTarget = function (target, event, untilP) {
+      return Stream.bind(
+        listener => target.addEventListener(event, listener),
+        listener => target.removeEventListener(event, listener),
+        untilP
+      );
+    };

 In the browser the bundle exposes a global `adts` variable, so you can use it like

     var Stream = adts.Stream;

+Then you can create streams from dom events with the helper method `on`

+    adts.$on(document, 'keydown').filter( e => e.keyCode === 17 ).log('key')

+You can also use selectors in place of DOM objects

+    adts.$on('#button', 'click').log('click')

 # Transpiling ES6 sources